titouanc/softarch/assignment1/report.md

 ## The Adapter pattern

 The Adapter pattern could be seen in the `Demo13` package.
+In this case, we have a `RacerPlace` interface, which declares 2 methods `fly` and `flipAndMore`.
+We also have a `CropDusterPlane` class which defines 2 methods `fly` and `fumigate`.
+In order to use a `CropDusterPlane` object in a plane race, we need to adapt it with the `Dusty` class, which encapsulate the right method dispatching on the CropDusterPlane.

 ![Demo13 UML](demo13.eps)